-Carry My Story: A Kirklees Community Linking Project
+Carry My Story: A Kirklees Linking Programme

 Diamond Wood Community Academy is at the heart of the Ravensthorpe community.
 We strive to ensure our curriculum is based around developing our pupil’s sense of self and identity.
 Part of this is providing learning opportunities surrounding the area they live in and the stories of those who live alongside them.
-With this in mind, we have become an ambassador school for the Carry My Story project which has been run by our local authority for the past five years.
+With this in mind, we have become an ambassador school for the Carry My Story project which has been run by our local authority for the past six years.

-What is the Carry My Story Project?
+What is the Carry My Story Programme?

-Carry My Story is a Kirklees school-linking project which provides the opportunity for children to explore their own identities and learn about others.
+Carry My Story is a Kirklees school-linking programme which provides the opportunity for children to explore their own identities and learn about others.
 The children are visited by local people who come into school to ‘tell their story’ and explain how they are a part of their community.
 This not only supports the children’s learning and development but also helps to create strong community links.

 Carry My Story has become a core feature of our curriculum design and has supported us in ensuring we provide children with progressive, bespoke and uniquly personalised teaching and learning experiences.
 We were the first school in Kirklees to involve the whole school in the project and adapt our curriculum to fully immerse ourselves in it.

-Click here to see an overview of the project from 2018-2019.
+Click here to see an overview of the programme from 2018-2019.

 This was our very first year engaging with the Carry My Story and Linking Network teams.